 We may have entered the periphery of Midland’s glow, but there wasn’t much to see where we were except a dead-empty freeway interchange and the lights of a distant neighborhood.
 After about half an hour, a curious state trooper slowed, gave us the once-over, and drove on.
 Maybe he didn’t harass us since he knew that oil-patch roughnecks would take care of us as soon as the refinery shifts changed.

 Another hour passed, and an old Chevy pickup slowed and stopped long enough to let us in.
 A middle-aged Hispanic man who spoke good English was driving, and maybe he saw us as potential fellow victims.
 We didn’t care what his reasons for stopping were, just that he made the effort.
 Luckily for us, he was going all the way to El Paso.

 We were in the truck for only a short time when a terrible stench began to permeate the air.
 To me it was suffocating, but the driver seemed not to notice.

 “What the heck is that smell?”
 I asked.

 At last we left the odor behind, and by dawn, we were entering El Paso.
-The red morning sunlight on the rugged, barren hills and mountains was absolutely gorgeous, making it seem as if the earth itself was aglow.
-Our driver got us back on I-10 and dropped us off at his exit.
+The red morning sunlight on the rugged, barren hills and mountains was absolutely gorgeous, making it seem as if the earth itself was aglow and golden.
+Our driver got us back to I-10 and dropped us off at his exit.
 The air was dry and dusty though not yet hot.
 Where we stood, the interstate cut through the foot of a low hill, and right beside us was a steep cement embankment about fifty feet high.
 Over the top of the embankment sat a low-rent motel, its back to the highway.